THEMIXT/staff/Home.md

 This plugin was originally developed By ShortNinja.
 After ShortNinja's passing QBall took over the support and further development.

 I created this repository as an attempt to add new features to StaffPlus and revitalize it.
 The first difference from StaffPlus is that I dropped support for the older versions, this will hopefully allow me to add new features to the newer version easily and help in bug fixing more targeted.
-If you are using older version of minecraft please refer to QBall [repository](https://github.com/Qballl/StaffPlus)
+If you are using older version of Minecraft please refer to QBall's [repository](https://github.com/Qballl/StaffPlus)

 I changed some of the core features: